makeruniverse/docs/docs/blog/index.md

+Go to where the energy is.
-Reflections on previous Maker Projects.
+Lessons from previous Maker Projects.